purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

     > :t multiples
     [Prim.Number]

 Now we need to find the sum of the `multiples` array, to complete the solution.
-We can use the `sum` function from the `Data.Foldable` module:
+We can use the `sum` function from the `Data.Foldable` module.

-    > :i Data.Foldable

-Now, let's use the `sum` function to find the sum of the `multiples` array:

-    > sum multiples
+    > Data.Foldable.sum multiples
     233168

 When you have finished using `psci`, type `:q` to quit: